Australia–South Korea relations: The Korean War

-Post-Korean War
+Since the Korean War

+Economic relations

 South Korea and Australian relations are strong and are continuing to grow.
 Today South Korea and Australia share a very friendly and healthy relationship.
 Both are members of Asia Pacific Economic Cooperation.
 In 2000 Kim Dae Jung came to Canberra.
 In 2009 Korean President Lee Myung Bak visited Kevin Rudd in Canberra.
 The outcome of the meeting was very positive, with Australia and South Korea officially declaring a security pact, similar to that already in place between Australia and Japan.
 They discussed future cooperation and a Free Trade Agreement.

+On December 12, 2014, Korea-Australia FTA was signed.
+And South Korea and Australia also agreed on currency swaps.

+On September 23, 2019, Korea and Australia held a meeting of the heads of international finance and agreed to expand economic and financial cooperation.

+Investment

+South Korea's investment in Australia nearly tripled to $8.3 billion in 2011 to $19.4 billion in 2021.
+Australia's total investment in South Korea in 2021 was $17.6 billion.

+MIKTA

+Australia and South Korea are intensifying cooperation and exchanges in MIKTA, a national consultative body composed of Mexico, Indonesia, South Korea, Turkey, and Australia.

 Korean Australian

 Korean Australian is a person who has migrated from South Korea to Australia.
 Today Australia has the sixth biggest Korean community outside of Korea.
-Korean Australians number about 150,873 persons of Korean origin.
+Korean Australians number about 102,092 persons of Korean origin.
 The migration began in the 1970s and is still continuing the growth.
 In Australia according to MOFAT statistics 3348 Korean adoptees live in Australia.
 Since the late 1980s many Korean Australians come in under the business category required for economic growth.
 The Korean Australian population is a young population.
 There are also many Koreans studying in Australian Universities and schools.
 There are Korean populations in all capital cities.
 Most Koreans in Australia live in Sydney and Melbourne.
 Koreans in Australia have reached high standards in schooling, work and sport in Australia.
 AFL player Peter F. Bell who played for Fremantle Football Club and North Melbourne Football Club is of Korean origin.